kumahq/kuma-website/app/_src/production/deployment/high-availability.md

 handled by the leader maintaining a lock on the database.
 In Kubernetes mode, it's handled similarly but uses the built-in coordination API resources.

-An example of a leader task is that a zone control plane leader maintains a connection to the global control plane and both sends relevant changes in the zone to the global control plane and receives relevant updates about the global state.
+An example of a leader task is that every zone control plane leader maintains a connection to the global control plane in order to:

+- send relevant changes in the zone to the global control plane
+- receive and act on relevant updates about the global state